What are Sweet Potato Noodles?

-- To serve, divide the pad thai in 4 bowls and garnish each one with sesame seeds, green onions, and peanuts.
+- To serve, divide the noodles in 4 bowls and garnish each one with sesame seeds, green onions, and peanuts.

 - Serve immediately.

-* If you are not gluten-sensitive you can use soy sauce instead of tamari, but make sure to taste the dressing before adding more salt to it.
-For more information on this, please read the blog post.
+- If you are not gluten-sensitive, you can use soy sauce instead of tamari, but make sure to taste the dressing before adding more salt to it.